-SSo must we have the fortitude to admit.
-According to Steven F. Hayward, we are more than a century late to the party.
-Yet, Hayward affirms all of the intent in the idea we have, when he states, that the “most important reason for Wood’s wide, enduring appeal is that he cast a much-deserved spotlight on the ways in which classical republican thought infused the founding.
+So must we have the fortitude to admit.
+According to Steven F. Hayward, I am more than a century late to the party.
+Yet, Hayward affirms all that I have explained, when he states, that the “most important reason for Wood’s wide, enduring appeal is that he cast a much-deserved spotlight on the ways in which classical republican thought infused the founding.
 Such an inquiry was a needed corrective to the view of America as a wholly modern, wholly liberal regime indifferent to public considerations of virtue.
 His approach might yield a new synthesis or at least combination of ancient and modern strands of political thought.”

 Noah Rothman stated in 2016 (The Liberal Republicans’ Revenge) that:

 “Ryan is thinking long-term,” Catholic University professor of political science Matthew Green told the Wall Street Journal, “he is thinking it’s possible Trump is going to lose.” (…) As the Journal noted, conservatives remain suspicious of Trump for a variety of reasons.
 Some fear that his demagoguery is antithetical to republican governance as envisioned by the Founders.
 Others are convinced that the celebrity candidate’s brash rhetoric alienates women, minorities, and young students.”